A Promotion Recommendation Letter is a document that endorses a particular employee to get a higher position in the company.

 Relationship with the recommendee

-An essential aspect of a promotion recommendation letter is indicating how you are related to the person you have referred.
+An essential aspect of the letter is indicating how you are related to the person you have referred to.
 If such a person is a colleague or a subordinate, it is crucial to let the reader know.
-Declaring the association with the recommendee helps the promoter to understand how well you know the person and your ability to vouch for their competencies.
+Declaring the association with the recommendee helps the promoter understand how well you know the person and your ability to vouch for their competencies.

 Section 3: Body

-The body of your promotion recommendation letter provides the details that you wanted to pass across.
-Typically, this section is organized in several paragraphs depending on how long you write the letter.
+The body of your letter provides the details that you wanted to pass across.
+Typically, this section is organized in several paragraphs, depending on how long you write the letter.
 Let’s look at some of the key points that you should address in the body section.

 Match the candidate’s qualifications to the job description